OluwakemiOretade/Python-Project-Data-Analysis-of-Hotel-Bookings/README.md

 ## Analysis and findings

 The full report is also included in this repository.
-See link for a more concise [report](https://github.com/OluwakemiOretade/Python-Project-Data-Analysis-of-Hotel-Bookings/blob/main/Data%20Analysis%20(Hotel%20Booking).ipynb)
+See link for a more concise [jupyter notebook](https://github.com/OluwakemiOretade/Python-Project-Data-Analysis-of-Hotel-Bookings/blob/main/Data%20Analysis%20(Hotel%20Booking).ipynb) code

 ![](https://github.com/OluwakemiOretade/Python-Project-Data-Analysis-of-Hotel-Bookings/blob/main/Dataset%20for%20Project/reservation.png)